cbergmeir/cc2425/session4/README.md

     # Mount init.sql file to automatically run
     # and create tables for us.
     # everything in docker-entrypoint-initdb.d folder
-    # is executed as soon as container is up nd running.
+    # is executed as soon as container is up and running.
     volumes:
       - "/usercode/db/init.sql:/docker-entrypoint-initdb.d/init.sql"

 ```

-- `version ‘3’`: This denotes that we are using version 3 of Docker Compose, and Docker will provide the appropriate features.
-At the time of writing this article, version 3.7 is latest version of Compose.
 - `services`: This section defines all the different containers we will create.
 In our example, we have two services, web and database.
 - `web`: This is the name of our Flask app service.
 Docker Compose will create containers with the name we provide.
 - `build`: This specifies the location of our Dockerfile, and . represents the directory where the docker-compose.yml file is located.